Spain - Gender equality

 Not all projects are screened against the gender marker; this funding falls into the ‘not screened’ category.

-In addition to bilateral contributions, Spain also demonstrates a commitment to gender equality in the multilateral fora.
-Spain is planning on presenting a COVID-19 associated resolution on women and girls before the UN General Assembly and Prime Minister Sánchez’s cabinet is strongly committed to the 2020 Beijing +25 Global Conference on Women and the 2021 Generation Equality Forum.
-In November 2020, Spain presented and promoted the UN Resolution on Women and girls and the response to the coronavirus disease (COVID-19) aimed at placing women and girls at the heart of the global response against the COVID-19 crisis and recovery.
+Spain also demonstrates a commitment to gender equality in multilateral fora.
+Spain is planning to present a COVID-19-related resolution on women and girls before the UN General Assembly and Prime Minister Sánchez’s cabinet is strongly committed to the 2020 Beijing +25 Global Conference on Women and the 2021 Generation Equality Forum.
+In November of 2020, Spain presented the UN Resolution on Women and Girls and the Response to COVID-19 aimed at placing women and girls at the heart of the global response against the COVID-19 crisis and recovery.
 Together with Sweden and Germany, Spain co-led the Generation Equity Forum’s Action Coalition on Economic Justice and Rights.

-Spain ranks first among OECD donor countries when comparing relative ranking of spending on principal gender funding
+Spain ranks first among OECD donor countries for relative spending on principal gender funding

-21% (US$132 million) of Spain's bilateral allocable ODA was spent on projects and programs that targeted gender equality as a principal goal.
+24% (US$152 million) of Spain’s bilateral allocable ODA was spent on projects and programs that targeted gender equality as a principal goal (see box on gender policy marker), compared to the DAC average of 6%.
 This puts Spain first among OECD donor countries in a relative ranking of spending on principal gender funding as a proportion of bilateral allocable ODA.
-Spain’s funding for projects with a principal gender focus has only slightly increased since 2016 when it constituted 18% of bilateral allocable ODA.
+Spain’s funding for projects with a principal gender focus has increased since 2017 when it constituted 17% of bilateral allocable ODA.

-In addition, Spain spent US$182 million (29%) of its bilateral allocable ODA on projects that included gender as a significant objective (DAC average: 38%).
-Given that overall spending on gender equality has remained somewhat steady, Spain’s financing of projects and programs with gender as a significant objective has slightly declined as principal funding increased.
+In addition, Spain spent US$150 million (24%) of its bilateral allocable ODA on projects that included gender as a significant objective (DAC average: 41%).
+Given that overall spending on gender equality over time has remained somewhat steady, Spain’s financing of projects and programs with gender as a significant objective has fallen as principal funding increased.

-The remainder of Spain’s bilateral ODA (US$306 million or 49%) was spent on projects that did not target gender at all, while US$2 million was not screened against the gender marker in 2018.
+The remainder of Spain’s bilateral ODA (US$322 million or 52%) was spent on projects that did not target gender at all in 2019.
+Spain has been consistent in using the OECD gender policy marker; from 2015 onwards, all bilateral allocable ODA was screened.

-Within the Ministry of Foreign Affairs and Cooperation (MAEUEC), the General Directorate for Sustainable Development Policies (DGPDS).
-The DGPDS takes the leading role in policy formulation, planning, and evaluation.
-With regard to implementation, AECID covers gender-related programs through its Directorate for Multilateral and Sectoral Cooperation and through its regional departments (i.e., the Directorates for Africa and for Latin America), that manage bilateral programs on the ground.
-Other relevant stakeholders include the Prime Minister’s Office (‘La Moncloa’) and the Ministry of Equity.
+Within the Ministry of Foreign Affairs and Cooperation (MAUC), the General Directorate for Sustainable Development Policies (DGPOLDES) takes the leading role in policy formulation, planning, and evaluation.
+The Spanish Agency for International Development Cooperation (AECID) implements gender-related programs through its Directorate for Multilateral and Sectoral Cooperation and through its regional departments (including the Directorates for Africa and Latin America), which manage bilateral programs on the ground.
+Other relevant stakeholders include the Prime Minister’s Office (La Moncloa) and the Ministry of Equity.